 Malvern College Hong Kong opened in August 2018 on a brand new, purpose-built campus that's located adjacent to the Hong Kong Science Park.
 The seven storey state-of-the-art campus is designed specifically with Malvern College's culture, ethos, and philosophy in mind.
 The 25,000 square-metre campus houses the primary and secondary school, and includes academic, athletic, and recreational spaces incorporating the latest innovation and technology in teaching, learning, and environmental sustainability.

 Year 11 will open in 2020-21 and Year 12 in 2021-22.
 The majority of places will be offered to students with foreign passports of an international background.

 Malvern Hong Kong follows the International Baccalaureate curriculum (including the Primary Years, Middle Years, and Diploma programmes), targeting students from a range of cultural and educational backgrounds.
 An enhanced co-curricular programme to support the main curriculum is offered, and involves students getting ready for optional external examinations such as IGCSE, or preparing for SAT and IELTS and other university admission requirements.

 Blended learning is a feature of the school in terms of the way in which the curriculum is delivered.
 A combination of face-to-face instruction with online learning, it is supported by the College as the most effective method of achieving effective personalised learning.
-The College champions blended learning with well-equipped learning spaces, makerspaces, and other modern purpose-built facilities, and the use of effective learning technologies.
+The College champions blended learning with well-equipped learning spaces, makerspaces, and other modern purpose-built facilities, as well as the use of effective learning technologies.